projectcalico/calico/docs/GCE.md

 ```

 ## Spinning up the VMs
 etcd needs to be running on the Calico hosts.
 The easiest way to bootstrap etcd is with a discovery URL.
-Choose an etcd cluster size that is equal to or less than the number of calico nodes (an odd number in the range 3-9 works well).
-We'll use 3 for the size of the etcd cluster and the calico nodes in the instructions below.
+Choose an etcd cluster size that is equal to or less than the number of Calico nodes (an odd number in the range 3-9 works well).
+We'll use 3 for the size of the etcd cluster and the Calico nodes in the instructions below.
 Use `curl` to get a fresh discovery URL (replace size=3 with your cluster size if desired):
 ```
 curl https://discovery.etcd.io/new?size=3
 ```
+You need to grab a fresh URL each time you bootstrap a cluster.

 Create a file `cloud-config.yaml` with the following contents; **replace `<discovery URL>` with the URL retrieved above**:
 ```
 #cloud-config